dqxy/nasa-photo-of-the-day/README.md

 ---

 This project was put together using create-react-app (CRA).
-Follow the steps below to setup the project with the proper dependencies.

 - [ ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
 - [ ] Add an effect hook to handle the API call side effect.